bat9hogo/TransportationService/ratings-service/README.md

-# DriversService
+# RatingsService
-MongoDB-based driver service.
+A Elasticsearch-based ratings service.

 1. Ensure `.env` is set with database credentials.
 2. Start the database: